egeor90/sahi/README.md

 # sahi1000den
 This repository contains the web scraping methods for the second hand cars on www.sahibinden.com which is a well-known Turkish electronic second-hand market.
+This tool can scrap last 1000 data.

 ### Clone the repository (MacOS / Linux)
 ```sh